cmelchior/jervis-ffb/docs/rule-discussions.md

     is a short point in time, where the player did actually move.
 But since.
 Tentacles don't say anything about "moving back".
 The interpretation is that Tentacles trigger on the "intent" of moving.
 See https://www.reddit.com/r/bloodbowl/comments/11w0p1b/comment/jdbzakx/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button
+    This also impact Jumping, i.e. you roll for Tentacles before rolling any Rush/Agility.

+27. Jumping and Rushing twice: https://www.reddit.com/r/bloodbowl/comments/nht634/bb2020_rules_query_involving_rush_and_jumping_a/
+    Right now it looks like the interpretation is that if you fail the rush, you end up in the jumping square.

 # Differences compared to the rules as written